PedroGeometrias/beeCrowdExercises/README.md

     ```
 2. Explore the exercises using their ID.

-3. Or you can just copy them here,and paste them directly on beeCrowd, via github
+3. Or you can just copy them here, and paste them directly on beeCrowd, via GitHub.

 ## License
-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [GNU General Public License v3.0](LICENSE).

-Happy coding!
+Happy Griding!